muratk3n/thirdwave/en/tweets/2019/week50.md

 is mostly decided).

-Ironically some of the issue-non-issues now became real issues because of neglect - that's what you get for ur faux divisions - even tiny problems can grow and metastasize.
+Ironically some of the issue-non-issues now became real issues because of neglect - that's what you get for faux divisions - even tiny problems can grow and metastasize.

 "Dems acting like Reps pushed Reps further right ..."